Daniel Kucan

 Daniel Charles Kucan (born October 16, 1970) is an American carpenter, artist, interior designer, actor, writer, and television personality on the Emmy Award-winning TV series Extreme Makeover: Home Edition.

 Early life

 Kucan was born and raised in Las Vegas, Nevada, and then attended New York University.
 He has two older brothers, Michael and Joseph.
+He was a member of the Las Vegas Rainbow Company Children's Theatre company.
 His parents, Ken and Genevieve, worked as public school teachers.
 He began acting in community and semi-professional theater at the age of 7 and was a member of a theater training conservatory from then until he graduated at the age of 18.
 After NYU, he toured Japan with a circus type show based on the movies of George Lucas.
 After which, he returned to New York and worked as a performer until 1999, when he moved to Los Angeles.

 Career

 Design

 After graduating, Kucan moved back to California and became the lead designer for Hollywood's Mortise and Tenon and founded the Raw City Home Lounge design team.

 From 2005-2006, Daniel was the resident carpenter on Extreme Makeover: Home Edition, and was known for building in recycled and renewable materials, often resulting in unique compositions of off-beat character.

 Subsequently he hosted the Home & Garden Television series "Desperate Spaces" along with Lise Simms.

 From 2012 to 2013 he co-hosted the A&E networks "Sell this House: Extreme" along with Tanya Memme.

 He has produced television for Bravo, A&E, HGTV, and OWN.